 Editor’s note: This column was originally published in 2016.
-The author is now a mother of two (the toddler mentioned below has become a big kid!) and still uses these tips for better mornings.
+The author is now a mother of three (the toddler mentioned below has become a big kid!) and still uses these tips for better mornings.

 I am not a morning person, and I never have been.

-I’m a hit-the-snooze-button-for-an-hour kind of girl who prefers not to engage in serious conversations before 10 a.m. and will likely have the words “I’m late!” engraved on my tombstone.
+I’m a hit-the-snooze-button-for-an-hour kind of girl who prefers not to engage in serious conversations before 10 a.m. and will probably have the words “I’m late!” engraved on my tombstone.
 My friends assured me that having a baby would change everything, and I would miraculously become more cheerful, organized and on-time, even in the early hours of the day.

 Unfortunately, when I entered the world of parenting, that wasn’t the case for me.
 Most mornings in my home are a little chaotic.

 The day I was approached with the idea of writing a blog post about morning routines, I had just finished sending the following text to my mom: